uteschiehlen/kooci/README.md

 # kooci

 The cooking coach for your kitchen!
+The Alexa part of the project.